Argentina to Bolivia: The Border Crossing

 I'll be honest with you, I'm not the biggest fan of border crossings overland.
-Initially really hesitant as a solo traveller to cross into Bolivia from Argentina, however, I decided to give it a shot.
-If you're starting in Salta or one of the northern Argentinian towns in Jujuy, here's what you need to know when travelling to Tupiza, Bolivia in 5 easy steps.
+Initially really hesitant as a solo traveller to cross into Bolivia from Argentina; however, I decided to give it a shot.
+If you're starting in Salta or one of the northern Argentinian towns in Jujuy, here's what you need to know when travelling to Tupiza, Bolivia.

 Bus from Salta to La Quiaca

-Handy tips:1.
-If you do take the overnight bus (I travelled in September) it is absolutely FREEZING!!
+1. If you do take the overnight bus (I travelled in September), it is absolutely FREEZING!!
 Wear plenty of layers!

-2. You'll need to tip the baggage man 5 pesos for putting your bag on the bus and taking is off.
-So keep a couple of small bills with you.
+2. You may need to tip the baggage man for putting your bag on the bus and taking it off.

 Walk or take a taxi to the border